-Everyone gets excited at the thought of our potential tax refund.
-Almost everyone is guilty of making plans for all that extra money – but what happens if you spend beyond your means?
+Most people get excited at the thought of a potentially huge tax refund, often to the point that they make costly, if common, mistakes with their cash.
+Almost everyone is guilty of making plans for how to use that extra money.
+But what happens if you spend beyond your means?

 Let me tell you about my friend Jason.
-Jason (who wished not to use his real name) had big plans for his anticipated tax refund.
+Jason (not his real name) had big plans for his anticipated tax refund.
 When he finally had that money in his bank account, he was going to pay off his credit card balance.

 Tax time came, and Jason crunched the numbers.
 Then, assuming there must be a mistake, he crunched them again — and again, and again, and again.
 Finally, he made an appointment with a tax accountant to find out what was going on.

-Turns out, Jason had completely overestimated the amount he’d get back from the government.
-He was counting on receiving a lump sum of around $3,000 (after all, the average American’s tax refund is right around there).
-Unfortunately for Jason, what he actually got back was a measly $200.
+It turned out he had completely overestimated the amount he’d get back from the government.
+He had anticipated receiving a lump sum of around $3,000 — after all, the average American’s tax refund is right around there.
+Unfortunately for Jason, he ended up with a measly $200 refund.

-Now Jason had a real problem on his hands: He had purchased an item that he couldn’t afford, and it was too late to return it.
-He was stuck searching his couch cushions over the next few months, scraping together the money to make ends meet and pay for a television that he shouldn’t have bought in the first place.
+This proved to be a huge problem, as he no longer had a way to pay off his credit card bill fast enough without incurring interest — worse it was too late to return the television he bought.
+He was stuck searching his couch cushions over the next few months, scraping together the money to make ends meet and pay for something that he shouldn’t have bought in the first place.

 Common Money Mistakes

-I know what you’re thinking: Jason is an idiot.
-You’d never do something so stupid.
-But chances are, you’ve fallen into this very same trap at least a few times before, even if not quite on that scale.
+I know what you’re thinking.
+You’d never do something as boneheaded as that.
+But chances are, you’ve fallen into this very same trap at least once or twice, even if not quite on that scale.

-There’s one critical money mistake that far too many people make, even if they’re financially savvy: counting on money that they don’t have.
+There’s one critical money mistake that far too many people make — counting on money that they don’t have.

 Your checking account is fine, you tell yourself, because you have a birthday check from your grandparents on the way.
 Or maybe you go ahead and overspend just a little bit because you remember that a friend still owes you money for concert tickets that you bought.
 Either way, you made the same blunder that Jason fell victim to: You counted money that wasn’t in your wallet or bank account yet.